- Step 1: Choose a Pattern and Print It

 is 1" larger than the game board in both dimensions.

 - Step 3: Cut Cars

-choose from with different colors and numbers.
+with different colors and numbers to choose from.
 For the One-sheet

 game board, four of the race cars are on the sticker sheet.